BeniGevyan/jbc-2022-01-30-fullstack/2022-02-16 CSS 3 - Flex, Grid/Homework/README.md

 2. Use grid to create this layout:
    ![Layout1](layout1.png)

-3. Use grid to create this layout:
+3. Use grid to create this layout (Logo should be a cell in the grid):
    ![Layout2](layout2.png)

-4. Use grid to create this layout:
+4. Use grid to create this layout (The Header and Logo should be placed using flex):
    ![Layout3](layout3.png)